apache/spark/docs/python-programming-guide.md

 Future support for 'wrapper' functions for keys/values that allows this to be written in Java/Scala, and called from Python, as well as support for writing data out as SequenceFile format and other OutputFormats, is forthcoming.

-`spark-submit` supports launching Python applications on standalone, Mesos or YARN clusters, through its `--master` argument.
-However, it currently requires the Python driver program to run on the local machine, not the cluster (i.e. the `--deploy-mode` parameter cannot be `cluster`).

 # API Docs